 The Oberzell Franciscan Sisters reside and carry out their work, among other places, in a beautiful former Premonstratensian monastery situated by the Main River in Würzburg.
 Anticipating the future of their properties, lands, and facilities, the Franciscan Sisters commenced their deliberations in due time.
 Ulrike Rose led the Commission for Properties, Lands, and Facilities from 2020 to 2022, collaborating with the sisters and additional experts to devise proposals for future sustainable usage.
 She continued to contribute until 2024 as part of the Congregation's Transformation Council, actively participating in the realization of these initiatives.

 For many decades, summer guests flocked to the picturesque Schwarzatal in the Thuringian Forest for their summer retreats.
 However, after the fall of the Berlin Wall, the valley fell into obscurity, and the charming summer retreat architecture with its towers, verandas, and balconies became deserted.
 As part of the International Building Exhibition IBA Thüringen, Ulrike Rose spearheaded a contemporary campaign to revitalize the architectural culture.
 With the opening of houses during the "Summer Retreat Day," the downward trend has since been reversed, fostering a renewed sense of optimism in the valley.
-In 2022, a travel guidebook on the Schwarzatal was published under the editorial leadership of Paula Oster and Ulrike Rose.
+In 2022, a fresh and innovative travel guidebook on the Schwarzatal was published under the editorial leadership of Paula Oster and Ulrike Rose.

 Ulrike Rose has been engaged in architectural culture since the early 2000s.
 As Managing Director of the Förderverein Deutsches Architektur Zentrums from 2001 to 2005, she coordinated the establishment of the Bundesstiftung Baukultur, followed by five years steering the Landesinitiative Landesinitiative StadtBauKultur NRW.
 From 2011 to 2013, she served as the artistic and managing director of the Stiftung Insel Hombroich, further developing the former rocket station into an architectural landmark and artist hub.